corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/10 - Monitoring, Troubleshooting & Audit/10 - Monitoring, Troubleshooting & Audit.md

 	- Automated Trace Analysis & Central Service Map Visualization
 	- Latency, Errors and Fault analysis
 	- Request tracking across distributed systems

+## CloudWatch v.s.
+CloudTrail v.s.
+Config
+- **CloudWatch v.s.
+CloudTrail v.s.
+Config**
+	- CloudWatch
+		- Performance monitoring (metrics, CPU, network, etc...) & dashboards
+		- Events & Alerting
+		- Log Aggregation & Analysis
+	- CloudTrail
+		- Record **a history of AWS API calls** made within your Account by everyone
+			- Use the CloudTrail Console to view the last 90 days of recorded API activity.
+For events older than 90 days, use Athena to analyze CloudTrail logs stored in S3.
+		- Can define trails for specific resources
+		- Global Service
+	- Config
+		- Record configuration changes
+		- Evaluate resources against compliance rules
+		- Get timeline of changes and compliance

+- **For an Elastic Load Balancer**
+	- CloudWatch:
+		- Monitoring Incoming connections metric
+		- Visualize error codes as % over time
+		- Make a dashboard to get an idea of your load balancer performance
+	- Config:
+		- Track security group rules for the Load Balancer
+		- Track configuration changes for the Load Balancer
+		- Ensure an SSL certificate is always assigned to the Load Balancer (compliance)
+	- CloudTrail:
+		- Track who made any changes to the Load Balancer with API calls

+## Config
+- What is Config?
+	- **Assess, audit, and evaluate the compliances and configurations of the AWS resources.**
+	- Questions that can be solved by AWS Config:
+		- Is there unrestricted SSH access to my security groups?
+		- Do my buckets have any public access?
+		- How has my ALB configuration changed over time?
+	- You can receive alerts (SNS notifications) for any changes
+	- AWS Config is a per-region service
+	- Can be aggregated across regions and accounts
+	- Possibility of storing the configuration data into S3 (analyzed by Athena)

+- Config rules
+	- Creation
+		- AWS managed rules
+		- Customized rules
+		- AWS Config Rules does not prevent actions from happening (no deny)
+		- Pricing: no free tier, $0.003 per configuration item recorded per region, $0.001 per config rule evaluation per region
+	- Remediations of non-compliant resources using SSM/custom Automation docs
+		- Tip: can create custom Automation Documents that invokes Lambda function
+		- Can set Remediation Retries if resource still non-compliant after auto-remediation
+	- Notifications
+		- Use EventBridge to trigger notifications when AWS resources are non- compliant
+		- Ability to send configuration changes and compliance state notifications to SNS (all events – use SNS Filtering or filter at client-side)